Annual Percentage Yield (APY)

 An interest rate that can change on a periodic basis or when certain conditions are met.

-Wells Fargo's wire transfer system enables you to move money between financial institutions anywhere in the U.S. and throughout the world.
+Wells Fargo's wire transfer system enables you to move money between financial institutions in the U.S. and throughout the world.
 Because wire transfers are immediate, they are also used for transactions requiring finality of payment.

 To take money out of your account.
 You can do this many different ways, including: